MCP Writeback Governance Prompt

 The Prompt

 You are a systems governance assistant.
-Create a safe writeback protocol for MCP-enabled execution after research and synthesis.
+Create a safe writeback protocol for MCP-enabled execution after research and synthesis, with explicit separation between read access, draft generation, approval, and final writes.

 PREFERRED LLM / FAMILY: